grantwinney/TweetRandomPostFromAGhostBlog/README.md

 So here it is, a C# console app you can run in AWS Lambda.
 Schedule it to run as often as you like - I'm thinking maybe once a day.

+If you'd like to read more about it, [I wrote a blog post about it too](https://grantwinney.com/using-aws-lambda-and-tweetinvi-to-tweet-a-random-ghost-blog-post/).

 ### Getting the code

 1. Clone the repo: `git clone git@github.com:grantwinney/TweetRandomFeedItem.git`